-Ongoing monitoring at The Site is not deemed necessary at this stage.
+N/A - Ongoing monitoring at The Site is not deemed necessary at this stage.

-Should The Site receive any complaints or should the be any elevated noise emissions, a suitably qualified consultant may undertake noise monitoring as part of an investigation.
+Should The Site receive any complaints or should there be any elevated noise emissions, a suitably qualified consultant may undertake noise monitoring as part of an investigation.
+Figure 4.1 shows the location of monitoring carried out for the NIA.
+NMP1 would be the likely monitoring location of any future noise monitoring investigations, as required.

 The TCM / Site Manager will inform the Environment Agency, where necessary, throughout the process following an elevated noise issue or complaint.